txje/rekit/README.md

 rekit
 -----
-A toolkit for efficiently processing restriction maps and such
+A toolkit for efficiently processing optical maps and such

 Tools may eventually include, in order: